-Information with respect to foreign and domestic revenue may be found in Note 14 to the Consolidated Financial Statements and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Annual Report to Stockholders for the year ended December 31,1999 ("1999 Annual Report to Stockholders"), which financial statements are included in Exhibit 13.1 to this Annual Report on Form 10-K and incorporated herein by reference.
+Information with respect to foreign and domestic revenue may be found in Note 15 to the Consolidated Financial Statements and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" of the Annual Report to Stockholders for the year ended December 31, 2000 ("2000 Annual Report to Stockholders"), which financial statements are included in Exhibit 13.1 to this Annual Report on Form 10-K and incorporated herein by reference.

-Additionally, countries in certain international regions have continued to experience weaknesses in their currency, banking and equity markets.
+Additionally, certain countries and geographical regions have continued to experience weaknesses in their currency, banking and equity markets.
 These weaknesses could adversely affect consumer demand for the Company's products and ultimately the Company's financial position or results of operations.